sersad-ru/MultiSens/docs/HC-SR04.md

 The HC-SR04 plugin recieves distance information from the HC-SR04 sensor.

-Results are displayed on the device screen and sends to serial in human-readable and Arduino `SerialPlotter` compartible format.
+Results are displayed on the device screen and sends to the serial in human-readable and Arduino `SerialPlotter` compartible format.

 * You can specify the delay between sensors calls using `READ_DELAY_MS` in [plgHCSR04.cpp](/plgHCSR04.cpp)

-* Use `UP` and `DOWN` buttons to change current temperature.
+* Use the `UP` and `DOWN` buttons to change current temperature.
 Available range is -50°C - +50°C.

-* Press and hold `SELECT` button to store current temperature in `EEPROM`.
+* Press and hold the `SELECT` button to store current temperature in the the `EEPROM`.

-* Hold `DOWN` button and pres `RESET` to clear stored value and return to defaults.
+* Hold the `DOWN` button and press `RESET` to clear stored value and return to defaults.
   (**ATTENTION!** All stored data will be cleared. **FOR ALL** plugins!)

 ### Connection